Welcome to RefactorErl

 Latest activities

-The latest public prototype release of our Erlang refactoring tool, released on 7 February 2013.
-The 0.9.13.02 release is compatible with Erlang/OTP-R16B.
-The highlighted changes of the prototype are the followings:
+The latest public release of our Erlang source code analyser and refactoring tool, released on 21 April 2015.
+The 0.9.15.04 release can be built using the Erlang/OTP 17.0.
+The highlighted changes of the tool are the followings:

 Read more about the main changes of the prototype in release notes.